Bhart97/CDE-project/module/part a/README.md

 For this step, you will create a Bash script that will read the output from ```hello.py``` and store the content into a HTML file called ```index.html```.
 This will help familiarlize you with Linux and how to do simple automation.

+Quick overview of web development: HTML provides the structural components for webpages with the content being displayed within the <body> tags.
+CSS provides the visual designs.
+JavaScript is a popular scripting language that provides additional functionals and interactions with HTML elements.
+For this part, you need only concern yourself with modifying the <body> of the HTML.

 After you have successfully created a working Bash script, open the HTML and see that the webpage now displays the output of your Python script.
 Commit and push your work.
 ```
 git add -A # will commit all changes